Line up by height, birthday, or name without talking at all. Shows who naturally leads and forces creative nonverbal communication.

 Once they think they're done, go down the line and verify.
 If anyone is out of order, they start over

-Team building, developing nonverbal communication skills, quick energizer, building focus and cooperation
+Team building, developing nonverbal communication skills, quick energizer, building focus and cooperation A friendly ice breaker game for teams and groups.

 Birthday order is the hardest because they have to show months and days without talking